 However, there are an ever-increasing number of lenders who are willing to work with specialist mortgage brokers, who have complete understanding of the financial side of contracting.
 By choosing to use the services of a specialist, a contractor can be sure that their application is presented in the best way, minimising the risk of a decline.

-When it come to your mortgage it’s best to be prepared with the correct documents and deposits, as this will make the process easier and faster.
+It’s best to be prepared with the correct documents and deposits, as this will make the mortgage process easier and faster.
 Documents vary from lender to lender and deposits can vary depending on the product you’re applying for and the location you choose to live in.

 To dig deeper into the documents and deposits you need, we’ve asked one of our experts, Senior Mortgages Consultant Ben Goble, to answer a few burning questions around documents and deposits, and shine a little light on how these can affect the mortgages process and why.

 The level of deposit varies considerably but it’s key to remember that providing a higher deposit will always give access to a lower interest rate.
-A limited number of lenders will accept no deposit from a borrower, if their application is backed by a family member holding considerable savings as a guarantee.
-If that isn’t possible the minimum deposit that is widely accepted is 5 percent of the property value.
+A limited number of lenders will accept no deposit from a borrower if their application is backed by a family member holding considerable savings as a guarantee.

 If you’re looking for the lowest interest rates or for a lender to bend their lending criteria, a deposit of 25-30 percent will usually provide access to the most favourable terms.